kyma-project/website/content/blog-posts/2020-03-19-release-notes-1.11/index.md

 > **NOTE:** When using any kind of custom database (gcloud or self-maintained), it is important to provide the hydra.hydra.config.secrets variables.
 Otherwise, a random Secret will be generated.
 This Secret needs to be common for all Hydra instances using the same instance of the chosen database.

-### Automatic migration of Oauth2 clients to PostgreSQL database
+### Automatic migration of OAuth2 clients to PostgreSQL database

 Kyma features a preconfigured PostgreSQL database, used to store Oauth2 client data.
 The database is installed by default and does not require manual configuration.
 All the client data registered by the Hydra Maester is migrated to the database as part of the update process.
 If you notice missing or inconsistent data, delete the Hydra Maester Pod to force reconciliation.

-### API Server Proxy authorization check removal
+### API Server Proxy authorization check removed

 SubjectAccessReview (SAR) is a mechanism in Kubernetes designed to verify user permissions, which is done by calling the API Server and verifying if the user has the desired access to the called resources.
 Until now, the API Server Proxy made such a check for each call to the kubernetes API Server, which increased the duration of those calls.
 This has been removed to increase the response times of the API Server Proxy.
 Note that Kubernetes API Server is still verifying user permissions.